 But don’t feel like everything has to be educational!

-Enjoy some Christmas movies with the kids.
+Enjoy some Christmas movies and hot cocoa with the kids.
 They tend to fun and light-hearted…just what some of us need during the holiday season.

 By leaving space in our December I hope to teach my children that:

 - It’s OK to take things slow.